 The CGC provides an intuitive collaboration environment, supporting teams to work together on projects.
 You can invite collaborators to your project by assigning them fine-grained control permissions so that they have as much or as little access to the project resources as you choose.
 For instance, you can allow collaborators to execute analyses or limit their access to view results only.

-TCGA includes Controlled Data that should not be distributed to unauthorized persons.
+Several public datasets, like TCGA, include Controlled Data that should not be distributed to unauthorized persons.
 To help you ensure the security of your projects with Controlled Data, these are locked by default and can only be shared amongst users with Controlled Data permissions.
 We encourage you to read the dbGap data sharing policies before you share data with your collaborators.